juanpallotta/LPP/README.md

 The description of each variables and its dimensions are described later in this document (section [LALINET Data Type Format](#lalinet-netcdf-file-format)).

 ## Runing a LPP module
-Each LPP's module must be run in a Linux terminal, following the convention:
+Each LPP module must be run in a Linux terminal, following the convention:

 <a name="run_module"></a>
 ```